What Is a Maxed-Out Credit Card?

-It may be a good idea to call the credit card company if you find yourself in this situation.
-Especially if you’ve never missed a payment before, or if you have had a life-changing event such as a medical emergency, the credit card company may be able to work with you in terms of payment schedules and fees.
+It may be a good idea to call the credit card company if you find yourself in this situation, especially if you’ve never missed a payment before or if you have had a life-changing event such as a medical emergency.
+The credit card company may be able to work with you on the payment schedules and fees.
 You can also ask the card issuer if they will consider offering a credit limit increase.

-But to ensure this doesn’t happen again, take time to review why you maxed out your cards, so you can take steps to mitigate those reasons and avoid hitting the credit card limit on multiple credit cards.
+But to ensure this doesn’t happen again, review why you maxed out your cards.
+Then, you can take steps to mitigate those reasons and avoid hitting the credit card limit on multiple credit cards.

 Determine why you maxed out your card

 - A one-time financial fluke.
 Were you traveling with only one credit card, making several large purchases to pay for a home remodel, or have you just paid a large medical bill?
 A medical crisis can push even the most dedicated saver to their financial limits, especially if you’ve already run through the money in your savings account.
-A home remodel could be a desire, rather than a need — or it could be a massive plumbing bill after a burst pipe.
-Don’t panic when a crisis or large unexpected bill hits.
-The important thing now is to consider how you can start paying that down.
+A home remodel could be a desire rather than a need — or it could be a massive plumbing bill after a burst pipe.
+Don’t panic when a crisis or large, unexpected bill hits.
+The important thing now is to consider how to start paying down the credit card debt.

 - Living beyond your means.
-This one may be harder to stop, since it’s more likely to have become a longer-term habit.
-Perhaps you don’t have the cash to fund your basic monthly expenses.
-Or maybe you keep spending beyond your budget on items or experiences, be they splurges or feel like must-haves.
-The goal now is to reassess if you want to avoid a bad credit score.
+This one may be harder to stop since it’s more likely to have become a longer-term habit.
+Perhaps you don’t have the cash to fund your essential monthly expenses.
+Or maybe you keep spending beyond your budget on items or experiences, be they splurges or so-called must-haves.
+The goal is to reassess if you want to avoid a bad credit score.

 - A low credit line.
-If you’re just building credit and/or have a secured credit card, your credit limit may be only a few hundred dollars, which is a low credit card limit.
-In this case, a balance equal to your credit limit may not necessarily be a sign that you’re overspending, but it does present an opportunity to learn the ins and outs of credit and work on improving your financial habits.
+If you’re trying to build up your credit score and/or have a secured credit card, your credit limit may be only a few hundred dollars, which is a low credit card limit.
+In this case, a balance equal to your credit limit may not necessarily indicate that you’re overspending.
+Still, it does present an opportunity to learn the ins and outs of credit and work on improving your financial habits.
 After consecutively paying off the entire balance on the credit card statement, it’s possible that you can request a higher limit from the card provider.

 Take steps to fix it

-Thankfully, many of the reasons behind why you maxed out a credit card can be addressed.
+Thankfully, many reasons you maxed out a credit card can be addressed.

 - Sign up for automated alerts.
-Many credit card issuers provide the option to enroll in automated email or text alerts so you can proactively monitor how purchases impact your balance in the future.
+Many credit card companies provide the option to enroll in automated email or text alerts so you can proactively monitor how purchases impact your balance in the future.
 You can also check if the credit card issuer can alert you if your credit card balance hits a certain amount.

-- Revisit your budget, and stick to it.
-If your monthly expenses closely match (or exceed) your monthly income, consider how you can cut costs, or generate an additional source of income.
+- Revisit your budget and stick to it.
+If your monthly expenses closely match (or exceed) your monthly income, consider how you can cut costs or generate an additional source of income.
 If you can only make the minimum credit card payment, you’ll need to reconsider your spending habits.

 - Use cash.
-If you have a maxed-out credit card because you struggle to resist impulse purchases, make it impossible to veer from your budget: Place only the amount of cash you’ve allocated in your budget into envelopes when you shop.
+If you have maxed-out credit cards because you struggle to resist impulse purchases, make it impossible to veer from your budget: place only the amount of cash you’ve allocated in your budget into envelopes when you shop.
 Leave credit cards for emergencies only.

-- Establish an emergency savings fund.
-A common financial rule of thumb is to build a balance of three to twelve months of living expenses.
+- Establish an emergency savings account.
+A typical financial rule of thumb is to build a balance of three to twelve months of living expenses.
 This will help you avoid using a credit card or hitting your credit limit in an emergency.

 - Prove to creditors that you can manage a higher credit limit by paying on time, not applying for new credit, keeping the card open and your credit utilization low, and paying down the balance.

 Eventually, your issuer may be willing to increase you from a lower credit limit to a higher one.
 This is called a credit card limit increase.
-Other options include offers for another type of credit card accounts because you’ve proven to have a strong understanding of how to use credit as a part of your financial life, maintain a good credit score, and not go overboard on your credit utilization.
+Other options include offers for another type of credit card accounts because you’ve proven a strong understanding of how to use credit as a part of your financial life, maintain a good credit score, and not go overboard on your credit utilization.

 Find the card that’s right for you

-One important step may be ensuring that the credit card you have, or any future cards, truly support your needs.
+One important step may be ensuring that your credit card, or any future cards, truly supports your needs.

-If you have poor or no credit, a secured credit card may be able to help you learn how to use credit cards to complement your financial life, especially if you need to establish your credit card and credit history.
+If you have poor or no credit, a secured credit card can help you learn how to use credit cards to complement your financial life, especially if you need to establish your credit card and credit history.

-Credit line amounts, annual fees, interest rates, late fees and the ability to earn credit card rewards all vary from one secured credit card to the next.
+Credit line amounts, annual fees, interest rates, late fees, and the ability to earn credit card rewards vary from one secured credit card to the next.
 Take advantage of online reviews and articles from unbiased sources to help guide your search.
-As you start to learn what features secured credit cards offer, make a list to prioritize which are the most important to you.
+As you learn what features secured credit cards offer, make a list to prioritize which are the most important to you.

-If you have an average credit score and get approved for a new credit card, your credit limit may not be as high as cards offered to people with excellent credit, but you will find plenty of options with no annual fee, relatively reasonable interest rates and rewards.
+Suppose you have an average credit score and get approved for a new credit card.
+In that case, your credit limit may be lower than cards offered to people with excellent credit.
+Still, you will find plenty of options with no annual fee, relatively reasonable interest rates, and rewards.

 Plenty of websites review the top credit card deals available for people with average or fair credit, so a quick search could help you narrow down which options to apply for.

 - Do you like to travel?
-You might want to select a card that offers travel benefits.
+Select a card that offers travel benefits.

 - Do you like to shop?
-You might want to look for a card that gives you access to discounts.
+Consider looking for a card that gives you access to discounts.
 Or check out cards that offer reward programs on everyday spending.

 - Sometimes cards with higher annual fees can pay for themselves with the benefits they offer, depending on your spending habits.
 But if you don’t believe you would spend enough to earn enough rewards to offset that fee, it’s worth moving on to look at other options.